 Note: While Bookscouter has a paid version, with additional features, there's a free version that anyone can use.

 More Places to Sell Your Used Books

 - Amazon: If you're okay with receiving gift cards instead of cash for your books, Amazon has an excellent book buyback program.
-They advertise that they pay up to 80% of the value of a book, and that could prove to be significantly more than what book re-sellers are currently paying.
+It advertises that it pays up to 80 percent of the value of a book, and that could prove to be significantly more than what book re-sellers are currently paying.
 With all the things that Amazon sells, a gift card is almost as good as cash.
 It won't put gas in your car or pay your bills, but it'll buy just about anything else you need.

 Tips for First-Time Book Sellers